resivalex/alisa-gpt-assistant/README.md

    2. Long response?
 This continues the reading.
 - **➡️ Further**: Continues the dialogue, maintaining context for in-depth conversations.

-> 💡 _Tip: Use Russian for trigger commands.
-Configurable._
+> 💡 _Tip: Russian language is preferable for triggers.
+They are customizable.
+You can utilize Alisa "scenarios" to make the interaction even more comfortable._

 ### 🗨️ Conversation Example